21 June 2019 ............... Length about 5,000 words (39,000 bytes).

 psychology) and why I never felt software would help because I use a big

-table (enough for at least 4 but preferably 6 people to sit at) exactly
+table (enough for at least four but preferably six people to sit at) exactly

 because there is so much stuff that needs to be visible/writeable at once, and

 computer screens are so pathetically small compared to a table.